CHAPTER V: Karma

 painful to a contemplative soul dedicated to kindness and fair play.
 So their

-is what it means to be a philosopher.
-It is a high achievement, with high
+means to be a philosopher.
+It is a high achievement, with high requirements for

 an enlightened attitude is in place there is not much need to retrain the